sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 View My Work
 Secondary CTA:
 Let's Work Together
+This copy is approved and must not be rewritten without explicit authorization.

+16. HERO MOTION
+The Hero should respond to scrolling.
+The intended experience is conceptually: arrival
+→
+movement
+→
+transformation
+→
+reveal
+The movement should feel:

+controlled
+cinematic
+smooth
+purposeful

+Possible implementation methods include:

+CSS transforms
+opacity
+clipping
+positioning
+lightweight JavaScript
+IntersectionObserver

+Do not introduce a heavy animation framework solely to create a simple effect.
-The Hero copy must remain concise and visually dominant.
+The Hero must:

+work without motion
+respect prefers-reduced-motion
+avoid horizontal overflow
+remain performant
+work on desktop/laptop
+work on tablet
+work on mobile

-4.3 WORK SECTION
+17. WORK SECTION
-Heading:
+Approved heading:
 Here’s My Work
-Supporting text:
+Approved supporting copy:

 Take a look at some of the videos I’ve edited.

-This section presents the strongest selected edits.
-Do not rename the heading to:
+Do not replace this with:
 Selected Work
-Featured Work
-Portfolio
-My Projects

-unless Sanjan explicitly changes the decision.
+or generic portfolio wording unless explicitly authorized.
+The language should sound personal while remaining professional.

-4.4 MAIN VIDEO SECTION
+18. MAIN VIDEO SECTION
-Heading:
+Approved heading:
 Have a look.
-No additional explanatory paragraph is required.
-The video itself is responsible for demonstrating the work.
-Do not explicitly label this section:
+Do not use “Showreel” as visible section copy unless the decision is explicitly changed.

-Showreel
-Demo Reel
-Reel
-Showcase

-unless Sanjan explicitly changes the decision.
+The video itself should communicate quality.
+The primary reel should receive the strongest visual emphasis.

+19. WORK HIERARCHY
+The work should have hierarchy.
+Current intended homepage work structure:

+1 primary highlighted reel
+4 supporting projects

+The strongest work receives the strongest treatment.
+The supporting work demonstrates range.
+Do not make every video visually identical in importance.

-4.5 WHAT I DO
+20. WHAT I DO
-Heading:
+Approved heading:
 What I Do
 Short-Form Video Editing